 Gravitational Force Calculator

-Calculates the gravitational force between two masses and the orbital velocity of a satellite at a given distance.
+Calculates the gravitational force between two masses separated by a given distance, using Newton's law of universal gravitation.
 Ideal for physics students, astronomy enthusiasts, and anyone modelling orbital mechanics.

 About this calculator